bto2442/Exoplanet-Website/README.md

 # Exoplanet-Website

 # Description
-This is the website that works in tandemn with https://github.com/timzhen38/EDM_NEW to predict exoplanets given an input.
+This is the website that works in tandem with https://github.com/timzhen38/EDM_NEW to predict exoplanets given an input.

 # Steps
 1. Select a given input number to be calculated.